Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 Why Use Feature Flags?

-Feature flags offer a number of important advantages:
+Feature flags offer several advantages:

 Basic Approach: Using Laravel Config Files